MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 1. Under **Select metrics for what you want to know about your employees**, select the **Add metrics** button.

 1. The **Add metrics** button brings you to the **Select metrics** pane.
 Using the check marks and the tools described later in this section (filter, search, and groupings) select the metrics you want to use in the query, then select **Add to query**.
-[Learn more about Viva Insights metrics](../../advanced/reference/metrics.md).
+[Learn more about advanced insights metrics](../../advanced/reference/metrics.md).

    The **Add to query** button adds these metrics into your query and takes you back to the setup screen.
 The metrics you selected appear as tags in the box beneath the section description.